 It seemed appropriate to call myself a secret agent since I wanted to write about my personal life, but I didn’t want anyone to know it was me.
 I figured it would be my little secret.
 Ha!
 You can guess how that turned out.

-Then I quit my job as a graphic designer and decided to be a freelancer.
-The thing was, why should I start a new company and make up a new name when I already had a pretty good customer base under my whacky “Secret Agent Josephine” name?
-You’d be surprised, sometimes having the wrong name is just as good for business as having the right name.
-So I kept it.
+In 2003 I quit my job as a graphic designer in corporate land and decided to become a full-time freelancer.
+Instead of coming up with a new business name, I continued to use “Secret Agent Josephine” since I had a decent customer base from my blog.
+Sometimes having the wrong name is just as good for business as having the right name!